CCantale/Cap4Lab-IMS/DLQuick/documentation/README.md

 # Doubles
 The letter <code>d</code> activates a feature that outputs all orders that appear more than once in the DLQ.
 # Filter
 Probably the most interesting option, Filter, selected by typing the letter <code>f</code> in the menu, needs the other .txt file that comes with the application: <code>incidents.txt</code>.
 For this reason, before you call the Filter option, you need to go get all the EC0 references there is an open ticket for related to this queue, in **short** form, and paste them in <code>incidents.txt</code>.
 They can be preceded or followed by any number of spaces or tabs, but they cannot be on the same line.
+Here's a couple of examples:
 - Wrong: the second and third reference will be considered as one by the application and therefore be invalid for the analysis.

 <img src="https://github.com/CCantale/DLQuick/assets/95633668/e70c1c36-30f9-4ef1-9f4d-4e1338f8fcb5" width=40% height=40%>